Bazror/hivemind/docs/native_ads/native_ads.md

 Once an ad is approved by moderators, valid payments can be made by burning tokens **no less** than the bid amount.

 Even though approved, an ad will not be displayed until the payment is made.
-Ads are automatically enabled after successful payment.
-If it's a scheduled ad, it will be automatically enabled, provided the payment is made in time, as expanded on below.
+Unscheduled ads are manually enabled by a moderator, after a successful and valid payment.
+Scheduled ads are automatically enabled if the payment is made in time, as expanded on below.

 ### Scheduled Ads